I’m a single Mum. A go-getter who never quits. An EXPLORER, who YES, loves to Explore!

 He briefed me on road speed limits, habits of police when they stop us (which is usually at least 2 times a day), the general road conditions, and weather on the island.

 We ended up back at the airport because the ATM is there.
 There are no ATMs outside of the airport/Stonetown area, it was important we extracted our cash here – so glad ZanCars advised me of this too.

 He then took us via the fuel station to fill up the vehicle, and finally, we followed him to an intersection, and he waved us off.
 What a great start to our time here!

 He also provided a map for us – a good back-up, but we used Map.me App on the phone most of the time, but the map is handy when the phone runs out of charge.

 A Quick Fix

-We discovered a nail in the tyre so we had to decoy to a tyre repair shop to get that fixed too!
+We discovered a nail in the tire so we had to decoy to a tire repair shop to get that fixed too!
 (Did I mention the roads are not too good on Zanzibar?)

 Our First Adventure

 So our first adventure was getting fruit thrown at the 4WD.

 As I drove along, I felt a little apprehensive.
 Even though Tanzania drive on the left like Australia, the roads are overall in very poor condition, and I was in a new place.